-While, from an epistemological perspective, researchers [16, 17] claim high potential and positive correlation between gaming and learning, there remains a paucity of empirically grounded literature exploring games as teaching tools in formal learning settings; that is, within the constraints of a designed curriculum with teacher supplied resources, to enable measurement and replication.
-However, "using [only] the fulfillment of predefined learning objectives as an effectiveness parameter does not allow developers and researchers to see unexpected and unintended changes in practice that occur as a result of the eLearning program" [18].
+While, from an epistemological perspective, Marklund et al. [16] as well as Sezgin and Yüzer [17] claim high potential and positive correlation between gaming and learning, there remains a paucity of empirically grounded literature exploring games as teaching tools in formal learning settings; that is, within the constraints of a designed curriculum with teacher supplied resources, to enable measurement and replication.
+However, "using [only] the fulfillment of pre-defined learning objectives as an effectiveness parameter does not allow developers and researchers to see unexpected and unintended changes in practice that occur as a result of the eLearning program" [18].
 There are a few research studies in the current body of literature that present generic gamification designing methods and frameworks [19] and more specific to management economics [20].
 Yet to gain a broader understanding of the value of GLEs, the quality of the pedagogical structure and components, as well as the quality of their artifacts or activities, in the learning design needs to be studied.
 Foster and Shah [21] propose that one of the most prominent areas for discussion is the gap between learner analytics and gamification components.